SanjanaKrishnam/ComputerNetworks-SIM08/README.md

 * Adding AbeMode attribute in incorrect position
 * Reducing cwnd by a factor of beta, ns3 uses integer type for result can not use real data type values

+## Further Work: <br/>

+* Testing ABE with different TCP's to determine its efficiency.
+* Using different queuing algorithms to see the impact on performance with ABE
+* Measuring Latency under different conditions with ABE, to determine optimal beta values.